benswift/benswift.github.io/_posts/2019-01-31-on-livecoding-annotations-and-visualisations.md

 > any code visualisation/annotation techniques must be robust for **code which is
 > currently being edited**

+I'm not just talking about technical issues, either; obviously any demo/prototype is going to have those, but they're fixable.
+I think there are deeper issues with trying to use *live* text as both the description of program behaviour and as a "view" on the hidden state of the program.

 Anyway, this is just a blog post, so I'm off the hook with regard to rigour, accountability and just general good scholarship, right 😜